 In addition to reading books, we practice kindness a lot!
 I have some puppets that I like to use in my class for this.
 I let me students come up and model with the puppets a way to be kind.
 Many times I will give them a scenario and let them turn problem solve a way to show kindness.
 They often come up with some great ideas.

 When I catch a students being kind, I give them a “caught being kind” bracelet.
 They love these!
 I have copied them onto various colored paper, to make it even more fun.
 Sometimes, I will write on the back what I caught them doing.
 This way when their parents ask them about it, they can remember.
-The kindness bracelets are in my Teacher Junk Drawer 2017 pack.
+The kindness bracelets are a freebie in my TPT Store.

 How do you practice kindness in your classroom?